Franco97sassi/Franco97sassi/README.md

 # I'm Franco Sassi

- - I have been working for over 1 year as a Front-end developer, creating visual interfaces, making responsive designs, and collaborating with back-end developers to integrate APIs.
+ - I have been working for over 2 years as a Front-end developer, creating visual interfaces, making responsive designs, and collaborating with back-end developers to integrate APIs.
 - I am always eager to learn new languages, frameworks, and tools.
 - You can see my projects here : <a href="https://portfoliofrancosassi.vercel.app/" style="text-decoration: none;">Portfolio</a>